Top 50 Simple Items to Make and Sell From Home

 1. Bath bombs

-A bath bomb is one of the easiest DIY projects amateur crafters can make and sell.
-You just need a little bit of knowledge about different ingredients and some basic kitchenware plus, the know-how on how to use them to create your own unique signature blend.
+A bath bomb is one of the simplest DIY projects that novice crafters can create and sell.
+You only need a basic understanding of different ingredients and some basic kitchenware, as well as the know-how to use them to create your own unique signature blend.

-The best part about making and selling bath bombs is that they can be made in bulk, startup costs are extremely low, and they can be customized in different shapes, colors, scents and decorations (pretty much anything you want).
+The best part about making and selling bath bombs is that they can be made in bulk, have extremely low startup costs, and can be customized in various shapes, colors, scents, and decorations (pretty much anything you want).

-Bath bombs can be made for as little as just a few cents (0.25-0.40 each) and be sold for between $3-$10 each, depending on the products you used to make them.
+Bath bombs can be made for as little as a few cents (0.25-0.40 each) and sold for between $3 and $10 depending on the products used.

 2. Magnets

-But that doesn't mean you should stick to traditional magnets for your business.
+But that doesn't mean you should limit your business to traditional magnets.

-How about creating a magnetized version of old photographs?
-Can notepads be attached in easy-to-spot locations to help keep people on track with their daily tasks?
+Consider making a magnetized version of old photographs.
+Can notepads be attached in visible places to help people stay on track with their daily tasks?

-What you make is up to you, and with magnets' versatile nature, your ideas can hold on for the long haul.
+What you make is entirely up to you, and because magnets are so versatile, your ideas will last a long time.

 3. Soaps

-A simple Google search returns pages of tutorials for bath and beauty stuff to make and sell including soaps, bath bombs, and other beauty products.
-They range from simple recipes for bath salts to more complicated formulations requiring emulsions and preservatives.
-This business idea has low creativity requirements—soaps and bath bombs can be made using commercial molds—but packaging and branding are important in beauty, so consider hiring design help.
+A simple Google search yields pages of tutorials for making and selling bath and beauty products such as soaps, bath bombs, and other beauty products.
+They range from simple bath salt recipes to more complex formulations requiring emulsions and preservatives.
+This business requires little creativity—soaps and bath bombs can be made with commercial molds—but packaging and branding are important in the beauty industry, so consider hiring design help.

-Keep your inventory tight—fresher bath bombs have more fizz, and natural ingredients (like essential oils) in soap can expire.
+Maintain a tight inventory—fresher bath bombs have more fizz, and natural ingredients (such as essential oils) in soap can expire.

-Investigate your raw ingredient sources to ensure they’re beauty grade and safe for skin.
-Shopify merchant Salem Essentials recommends understanding the basics of chemistry.
+Examine your raw ingredient sources to ensure they are beauty grade and skin safe.
+Salem Essentials, a Shopify merchant, suggests learning the fundamentals of chemistry.

-Check with your local government to ensure that your production facility (even if it’s your own kitchen) meets health standards.
-In the US, for example, the FDA sets guidelines for ventilation, air control, and surfaces.
+Check with your local government to ensure that your production facility (even if it's just your own kitchen) complies with health regulations.
+In the United States, for example, the FDA establishes ventilation, air control, and surface guidelines.

 4. Posters

-In an era of increasing work-at-home jobs, it is even more important to keep our home spaces comforting and aesthetically pleasing.
+With the rise of work-from-home opportunities, it is more important than ever to keep our living spaces comfortable and aesthetically pleasing.

-Posters are a quick and easy way to give a space that unique feel and a quick and easy way to start a business!
+Posters are a quick and easy way to give a space a one-of-a-kind feel, as well as a quick and easy way to start a business!

 5. Jewelry

-Jewelry is another business idea that can range from simple and low-tech (say, beaded necklaces and woven bracelets) to skilled trades with special equipment (such as silversmithing).
-It’s a saturated market, so doing your homework up front is important—how can your designs stand out?
-Is there a niche market to sell to?
-How can you ensure your jewelry brand has unique items to make and sell?
+Jewelry is another business idea that can range from simple and low-tech (for example, beaded necklaces and woven bracelets) to skilled trades requiring specialized equipment (for example, silversmithing).
+It's a crowded market, so doing your research ahead of time is critical—how will your designs stand out?
+Is there a market niche to sell to?
+How can you ensure that your jewelry brand produces and sells unique items?

-Fashion is fickle.
-Validate your idea by tracking trends in jewelry—use Google Trends, and follow popular fashion blogs and influencers.
+Fashion is fleeting.
+Track jewelry trends with Google Trends and follow popular fashion blogs and influencers to validate your idea.

-Consider adding apps like Jewelfie to help your customers with fit.
+Consider including apps such as Jewelfie to assist your customers with fit.

-Photography is extremely important but also difficult because of the scale and reflective qualities of jewelry.
-Invest in great photos by hiring a pro.
-You can save money by partnering with complementary apparel brands to share the cost of lifestyle shoots.
+Photography is crucial, but it is also difficult due to the scale and reflective qualities of jewelry.
+Hire a professional photographer to invest in great photos.
+You can save money on lifestyle shoots by collaborating with complementary apparel brands.

-These are great items to make and sell for budding young entrepreneurs.
-Basic jewelry like beaded necklaces are among the many things kids can make and sell.
+These are excellent items to create and sell for aspiring young entrepreneurs.
+Basic jewelry, such as beaded necklaces, is one of the many items that children can make and sell.

 6. Ceramics

-It may seem like a big task, but pottery is not quite as hard as you’d think.
+Although it may appear to be a difficult task, pottery is not as difficult as you might think.

-No matter where you live, you can guarantee a college or civic center near you does pottery classes.
-It doesn’t take long to go from complete novice to clay crafter, either.
+You can be certain that a college or civic center near you offers pottery classes.
+It also doesn't take long to progress from complete novice to clay crafter.

 7. Planters

-With a little ingenuity, you can create a chic planter using pretty much anything you can find.
+With a little creativity, you can make a chic planter out of almost anything.

-You can add your flair of decorations to existing planters you can buy cheaply from hardware stores, add words or signs to help buyers sort their plants.
-Or you can make your own from scratch.
+You can decorate existing planters that you can get cheaply from hardware stores, and you can add words or signs to help buyers sort their plants.
+You can also create your own from scratch.

-Try thinking outside the box – line some old boots with water-resistant materials.
-Recycle old storage boxes.
-Transform old books, bottles, or jars.
+Think outside the box and try lining some old boots with water-resistant materials.
+Reuse old storage containers.
+Repurpose old books, bottles, or jars.

 8. Curated gift and subscription boxes

-A gift or subscription box business is a great idea for those who are less crafty but are still interested in making items to sell.
-If you have an eye for curation, assorted boxes could be perfect for you.
-Contrary to print-on-demand t-shirts, curated box businesses can be very hands on.
-Assembly can be a tedious task, but the business has its advantages: subscription boxes are usually packed all at once at the same time each month and in the same size box, making the shipping process simple.
+A gift or subscription box business is a great idea for those who are less crafty but still want to sell their creations.
+Assorted boxes may be ideal for you if you have a keen eye for curation.
+Curated box businesses, unlike print-on-demand t-shirts, can be very hands-on.
+Assembly can be time-consuming, but the business has its benefits: subscription boxes are typically packed all at once at the same time each month and in the same size box, making shipping simple.

-Calculate your storage and assembly needs.
-Can your home accommodate your business, or do you need to rent additional space?
+Determine your storage and assembly requirements.
+Is your home large enough to house your business, or do you need to rent additional space?

-Ease your customers into commitment.
-Offer a substantial discount to those who pay up front for subscriptions, or offer the first month free.
+Make it easy for your customers to commit.
+Offer a significant discount to those who pay in advance for subscriptions, or make the first month free.

-Use a subscription management app like Recurring Orders and Subscriptions to keep everything organized.
+To keep everything organized, use a subscription management app like Recurring Orders and Subscriptions.

 9. Tote Bags

-Not only are custom tote bags easy to make, with a plethora of blank bags available for reasonable prices, just waiting for your design to be stamped on, but considering even one can save hundreds of plastic bags from entering our environment, you’ll be selling a product that your customers can feel good about using.
+Not only are custom tote bags simple to make, with a plethora of blank bags available for reasonable prices just waiting for your design to be stamped on, but because even one can save hundreds of plastic bags from entering our environment, you'll be selling a product that your customers can feel good about using.

-19-year-old Maisie Crompton borrowed $30 from her grandmother at the start of COVID lockdowns to launch a tote bag business called TOTESFORYOUU.
-Using TikTok and YouTube to spread awareness of her brand, Maisie has already grown TOTESFORYOUU into a business earning $15,000 a day!
+Maisie Crompton, 19, borrowed $30 from her grandmother at the start of COVID lockdowns to start a tote bag company called TOTESFORYOUU.
+Maisie has already grown TOTESFORYOUU into a business earning $15,000 per day by using TikTok and YouTube to spread awareness of her brand.

 10. Candles